El Monte

 What are the differences between Class A, B, and C motorhomes?

-• Class A: (21-45 ft) The biggest and most expensive vehicles, they can be hard to manoeuvre if you are new to driving motorhomes but are often equipped with additional luxuries.
+• Class A: (21-45 ft) The biggest and most expensive; can be hard to manoeuvre if you are new to driving motorhomes but often comes equipped with additional luxuries.

-• Class B: (17-19 ft) Small and affordable, these vehicles are easier to drive and manoeuvre.
-Class B vehicles are often known as conversion vans and are built on a smaller chassis compared to Class A vehicles.
+• Class B: (17-19 ft) Small and affordable, easier to drive or manoeuvre.
+Class B vehicles are often known as campervans/conversions and are built on a smaller chassis than the Class A.

-Class C vehicles come equipped with a good number of facilities, including a self-contained toilet, refrigerator, heating or AC, and cooking facilities.
+Class C vehicles come equipped with a good amount of facilities including a self-contained toilet, refrigerator, heating or air conditioning and cooking facilities.

 Note: policies vary from supplier to supplier.
 Always check the T&Cs for your rental.